MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/data-activator-get-data-power-bi.md

 :::image type="content" source="media/data-activator-get-data/data-activator-get-data-01.png" alt-text="Screenshot of sales by store in Power BI report.":::

 4. Enter the condition to monitor.
-For example, select **Sales** as the measure and set a rule to notify you via email when the value drops below $1,000.
-Note that:
+For example, select **Sales** as the measure and set a rule to notify you via email when the value drops less than $1,000.

     * If your visual has multiple series, then Data Activator applies the alert rule to each series.
 In the example shown here, the visual shows sales per store, so the alert rule applies per store.
     * If your visual has a time axis, then Data Activator uses the time axis in the alert logic.
 In the example shown here, the visual has a daily time axis, so Data Activator monitors sales per day.
 Data Activator checks each point on the time axis once.
-If the visual updates the value for a particular point in time after Data Activator has checked it, then Data Activator ignores the updated value.
+If the visual updates the value for a particular point in time after Data Activator checks it, then Data Activator ignores the updated value.
     * You can create alerts on tables and matrix visuals.
 Data Activator applies the alert condition to each row in the table, or to each cell in the matrix.
 If your table or matrix has a column containing timestamps, then Data Activator interprets that column as a time axis.
     * Data Activator uses the filters in place at the time that you create your alert.
 Changing the filters on your visual after creating your alert has no effect on the alert logic.
 Select **Show applied filters** to see the filters on your visual.

-5. When you are ready to save your alert, select **Create.** Selecting **Create** saves the alert condition in a Data Activator item.
+5. When you're ready to save your alert, select **Create.** Selecting **Create** saves the alert condition in a Data Activator item.
 Optionally, you can select **Show save options** to specify the location of the Data Activator item.
 After you create your alert, Data Activator monitors the data in the visual once per hour.
 You receive an alert within one hour of your alert condition becoming true.

     :::image type="content" source="media/data-activator-get-data/data-activator-get-data-02.png" alt-text="Screenshot of create an alert window showing daily sales rule.":::